 SSH is used for command line access.

 SCP and SFTP are used for remote file access.

 Most UNIX and Linux variants have SSH programs installed, frequently the OpenSSH version.
 To use the OpenSSH SSH client program on UNIX/Linux, simply type SSH followed by the name of the computer in a command shell.

-The Terminal application included with OS X can me used for SSH or there are several other 3rd party SSH client programs for Mac.
+The Terminal application included with macOS can be used for SSH or there are several other 3rd party SSH client programs for Mac.

 There are several good SSH client programs for Windows.
 A very simple and easy to install SSH client program for Windows is called PuTTY.